Install Connect Agent

 unzip connect-agent-{version}.zip

-5. Copy the server-ca-cert PEM file to ${AGENT_INSTALL_DIR}/cert/ca.crt.
+5. To view the connect cluster certificate, select Expand to see certificate.
+This certificate is your server-ca-cert.
+Copy the server-ca-cert PEM file to ${AGENT_INSTALL_DIR}/cert/ca.crt.

-6. Copy the client-cert PEM file to ${AGENT_INSTALL_DIR}/cert/client.crt.
+7. Copy the client-crt PEM file to ${AGENT_INSTALL_DIR}/cert/client.crt.

-7. Copy the client-private-key PEM file to ${AGENT_INSTALL_DIR}/cert/client.key.
+8. Copy the client-key PEM file to ${AGENT_INSTALL_DIR}/cert/client.key.

 Rename (or copy) the connect-agent-template.env file to its new name connect-agent.env.